 Fundrise has been helping people invest in real estate ventures since 2012.
 Fundrise founder Ben Miller actually started working to create Fundrise in 2010.
 In 2011, he brought Kenny Shin and Brandon Jenkins on board, and their combined partnership brought the company fully functional.

-As experienced real estate investors, the founders realized that many real estate investing options left the profits in the hands of middlemen like big banks, while the investors themselves were short-changed thanks to fees and high loan interest rates.
+As experienced real estate investors, the founders realized that many real estate investing options left the profits in the hands of middlemen like big banks.
+Meanwhile, while the investors themselves were short-changed on profits thanks to fees and high loan interest rates.

 The team’s motto?
 Give everyone the opportunity to invest directly in high quality real estate, without the middlemen.

-After nearly a year of working with the Securities and Exchange Commission to become an approved investment company, Fundrise launched their first online public offering in 2012 and gained 175 investors.
+Fundrise’s management team worked for nearly a year with the Securities and Exchange Commission.
+Their efforts to become an approved investment company paid off.
+Fundrise launched their first online public offering in 2012 and gained 175 investors.

 Today, the company has over 80,000 members and has invested in over $1 billion worth of real estate investments.